top of page

 207644904_524754868948467_3163850301659054818_n.jpg

-We have the bonus of being able to verbalize to our partner that they hurt us, but our furry friends don’t.
+We have the human bonus of being able to verbalize to our partner that they hurt us, but our furry friends don’t.
 All they know is that they were happily sniffing this particularly interesting tree and we’re yelling words they don’t understand and yanking roughly on their lead.

 Here’s the thing: Dogs don’t understand us when we communicate in a way that makes initial sense to us.
-Their perception of us will drive how they respond to us and that will result in either positive or negative behaviors.
+Sure, we can sit down and talk to them like a two-year-old child, but they haven’t learned what those words mean.

 So if we’re yelling, yanking on their leads, using shock or prong collars, what do you think they're going to learn?